dkam/rakuten_product_api/README.md

 => "dkam"
 ```

+This client should be threadsafe.
+Configuration values are local to your instance.

 ### Authentication
 This library needs to query the API to retreive an `access_token` which has an `access_expires_at` time, prior to which, the library will refresh the token